remotion-dev/remotion/packages/docs/docs/json-as-dataset.md

 const renderOne = async (credit: AfterCreditType, bundleLocation: string, compositionId: string, entry: String) => {
-    // Parametrize the video by passing arbitrary props to your component.

-    // Extract all the compositions you have defined in your project
-    // from the webpack bundle.
     const comps = await getCompositions(bundleLocation, {
-        // You can pass custom input props that you can retrieve using getInputProps()
-        // in the composition list.
-Use this if you want to dynamically set the duration or
-        // dimensions of the video.

         inputProps: credit,
     });

-    // Select the composition you want to render. const composition = comps.find((c) => c.id === compositionId);
+    const composition = comps.find((c) => c.id === compositionId);

-    // Ensure the composition exists
     if (!composition) {
         throw new Error(`No composition with the ID ${compositionId} found.
   Review "${entry}" for the correct ID.`);